Key Questions to ask a New Jersey Divorce Attorney During an Initial Consultation

-The decision to seek and pursuit of a divorce represents an emotionally and legally challenging experience.
+The decision to seek and pursuit of a divorce is an emotionally and legally challenging experience.
 Consequently, when the decision is made to legally end a marriage, consulting with a qualified NJ divorce attorney is the order of the day.
-The reality is that a person wanting to end a marriage is able to best protect his or her rights and interests by retaining an experienced, tenacious NJ divorce lawyer.
+A person wanting to end a marriage is able to best protect his or her rights and interests by retaining an experienced, tenacious NJ divorce lawyer.
 Whether it is ensuring you receive all the property to which you are entitled, or if your primary focus is on becoming the custodial parent, a competent attorney can give you the best possible chances to reach your desired outcome in a divorce.

-The first step in hiring a NJ divorce attorney is scheduling and attending what is called an initial consultation.
+The first step in hiring a NJ divorce attorney is scheduling and attending an initial consultation.
 An initial consultation is a preliminary meeting that permits a lawyer the opportunity to obtain general information about a case.
 In addition, the session provides a prospective client with an opportunity to assess and evaluate the NJ divorce lawyer.
 These consultations are a crucial part of the process in selecting a NJ divorce attorney.

 Because most attorneys will offer a free initial consultation, they limit the amount of time they offer.
 Therefore, preparation is fundamental to a successful initial consultation with a New Jersey divorce attorney.
 As a result, a set of specific questions need to be prepared in advance, and you should bring them with you to the meeting.The Focus of a Lawyer's Practice

 A person will also need to discuss a lawyer's education, time in practice and any special accreditations he or she may have received in the area of divorce or family law.
 In NJ, if the lawyer is a certified matrimonial lawyer, you can be confident that they have passed a difficult examination, received recommendations from their colleagues, and are in good standing within the industry of matrimonial law.
 Although a lawyer with less experience may be capable of decently handling a divorce case, depending on the facts and circumstances of a case, a person may want a more seasoned litigator.The Attorney's Existing Caseload

 Obtain comprehensive, thorough information about fees and payment expectations on the part of the attorney.
 For example, a person must find out what an attorney requires in the way of a retainer and what that lawyer assesses in the way of an hourly fee.About Peter Van Aulen

 Peter Van Aulen is certified by the Supreme Court of New Jersey as a matrimonial attorney.
 He has over twenty-three years of experience in divorce and family law.
-Call his office today for a free consultation with an experienced NJ divorce attorney at (201) 845-7400.
+Call his office today for a free 30 minute in office consultation with an experienced NJ divorce attorney at 201-845-7400.